A Whole Day of Entertainment!

 Join in the Fun on the 1st Saturday in July

-Stop at Chapelcross runway by kind invitation of Magnox Chapelcross.
-Refreshments kindly provided by Mr & Mrs D Mossop, Firth Hotel and the ROM Committee.
+Stop at Chapelcross runway by kind invitation of Magnox, Chapelcross.
+Refreshments for the riders are kindly provided by Mr & Mrs R Mossop along with the ROM Committee.

 Procession starts from Newington Roundabout led by the Cornet and his Lass.

-Procession arrives at Fish Cross along High St to Market Square.
+The procession arrives at Fish Cross, along High Street to Market Square.

 John Bell Playing Fields

-Cornet Gary hands back the Burgh Standard following the presentation of chases, procession and other trophies.
+Cornet Steven hands back the Burgh Standard following the presentation of chase, procession and other trophies.

 The Grand Finale.

-Principals leave the stage and our Town Bands play up the High Street.
+Our Principals will leave the stage and our Annan Town Bands will play up the High Street.